 In 1788, Wynant Van Zandt Jr. (1765-1831) married Maria Allaire Underhill (1766-1851), “a daughter of Israel Underhill, of Westchester county, who was “lord mayor” of Westchester Co. before the old Revolution.”
 Israel was born in Westchester County, New York on September 10, 1732 to Nathaniel Underhill and Mary Hunt.
 On March 4, 1761, Israel Underhill married Abigail, daughter of Anthony Lispenard and Maria Melbourne, in New York’s Trinity Church.

 The Underhill family is well recorded in various publications.
 In 1892, The Underhill Society of America was founded in Brooklyn, New York, and in 1932, the first four volumes of the “Underhill Genealogy” were privately published by Myron Charles Taylor in the interests of the Society.
-On page 120 of Volume II of “Underhill Genealogy” we find the following:
+On page 120 of Volume II of “Underhill Genealogy” I find the following:

 Names of slaves owned by Israel Underhill copied from a family record in the Van Zandt family Bible.
 Mary Allaire, his daughter, married Wynant Van Zandt and these slaves were presented to them by her father: